anush-nss/celeste-backend/docs/API_DOCUMENTATION.md

 The API uses custom exception classes to handle common error scenarios:

-- `ResourceNotFoundException`: Thrown when a requested resource is not found.
+- `ResourceNotFoundException`: Thrown when a requested resource is not found (HTTP 404).
-- `ValidationException`: Thrown by the `ZodValidationPipe` when request data fails validation.
+- `ValidationException`: Thrown by the `ZodValidationPipe` when request data fails validation (HTTP 400).
-- `UnauthorizedException`: Thrown when authentication fails.
+- `UnauthorizedException`: Thrown when authentication fails (HTTP 401).
-- `ForbiddenException`: Thrown when access is denied due to insufficient permissions.
+- `ForbiddenException`: Thrown when access is denied due to insufficient permissions (HTTP 403).

 ## Response Format

-All successful API responses are formatted by a global `ResponseInterceptor`.
+All successful API responses are wrapped by a global `ResponseInterceptor` to ensure a consistent structure.

 ### Success Response Format
 ```json